JimGigantes/RegexTutorial/gist-template.md

     Quantifiers are used to help define instances or multiples of a search term that the user is trying to find.
 In the case that you are looking for single instances of a character or if a character is optional.
 You may want to include a quantifier to indicate exactly what you are looking for.

-+ (Plus sign): match the string or more than one of the search terms.
++ (Plus, sign): match the string or more than one of the search terms.
     Example: /e+/g would find all of the e's in a string and if there are double e's anywhere in the string it will match all of them.

 ?
 (Question Mark): This would make a certain portion of the search term optional.